 - The University of Chester has contact information on Propel and ensures that this is up to date and relevant information.

-- Students are offered university accommodation for 365 days a year and are entitled to a 50% discount.
+- Students are offered university-owned accommodation for 365 days a year and are entitled to a 50% discount on university-owned accommodation.
+An additional stipend of £2500 per academic year for students studying at sites with no access to university-owned accommodation.

 - Care experienced students have a link member of staff to support them throughout their studies.
-This member of staff is based in the Wellbeing and Mental Health and can liaise with academic deparments and local authorities when required.
+This member of staff is based in the Induction and Transition team within Student Services and can liaise with internal and external services as required.

 - Careers and Employability provide targeted support for final year students who are approaching the end of their studies.
 This support includes discussions around goals as well as support with finding a job or career.
 This is a bespoke service for care experienced students in recognition of their experience and concerns they may have about leaving higher education.